11.27.15 | Hallowell, Maine

 and I must fill it with what I can for the moment, and nurse it until the final gift is given me — when I am at last allowed to open it.

 Reading the above note reminded me of other gifts, and in so doing, I searched for ‘gifts‘ in my manuscripts.
 Even though the excerpt below is not about gifts, the overall tone is the same.
 I think.
 My trip to Japan, many moons ago, was a faraway and dreamy type of experience.
 I felt submerged … like I didn’t belong.
-But in the end, it became a gift.
+In the end, it became a gift.
 Still is.
 Funny how some experiences remain, almost as if they are a scent or a music note.

 They can be right here when allowed.